 - Wash your hands after use.

-- If you are visiting your doctor for up-dosing, do not take your dose that day.
+- If your child is visiting the doctor for up-dosing, do not give your child’s dose that day.

 - Store in a refrigerator or at room temperature.

 - Do not freeze.

 - Protect from heat.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

 - If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.

 - Do not share your child’s drug with others and do not give anyone else’s drug to your child.